athomasoriginal/vim-alabaster/README.md

 - [Modifying Color Scheme Best Practices]
   - The color scheme not exactly right?
 This guide can help in allowing you to customize for yourself before suggesting an upstream change.
+- Colors to consider
+  - Cursor color
+    - This should standout so you can quickly find where you are
+  - Search Highlight
+    - Note that it should complement the cursor color.
+  - Number column to the left
+    - We can fade these a little more.
+Not a priority.

 ## Iterm2 Users

 - The cursor colour is controlled in iterm2 settings
+  - preferences >  profiles > colors > cursor colors

 ## Project Layout